Basil and lemon olive oil cake with strawberry syrup

 - 2 lemons, zest and juice

-- Granulated sugar (50g per 100ml of pulp – prepared in step 3)
+- Granulated sugar (50g per 100ml of the pulp that you prepare in step 3.
+You’ll probably need about a kilo.)

 - 100g black treacle